Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Helene Britton became the first woman to own a major-league club in 1911, ran the Cardinals through financial and league pressure, and sold in 1918.

 When Helene Britton inherited the St. Louis Cardinals in 1911, most of baseball assumed she would sell immediately.
-She did not.
+She didn't.

-SABR's biography describes the moment clearly: Britton became the first woman in baseball history to own a major-league club, then spent years running it in a hostile ownership culture that did not expect her to last.
+SABR's biography describes the moment clearly.
+Britton became the first woman in baseball history to own a major-league club, then spent years running it in a hostile ownership culture that didn't expect her to last.

 Running a Club, Not Holding a Title